Who We Are

 Mohammad Sarwar was the first Muslim, Pakistani MP in the history of British politics.
 Born in Faisalabad, he moved to Scotland in the early 1970s and became a successful businessman before being elected as MP for Glasgow Central in 1997, serving until 2010.
 He founded the Sarwar Foundation in 2000 and later returned to Pakistan to give something back to his country.
-He was first appointed as the Governor of Punjab in 2013, served as a senator, and today is once again the Governor of Punjab....
+He was first appointed as the Governor of Punjab in 2013, served as a senator, and later returned to the role of Governor of Punjab for a second time....

 The Sarwar Foundation is registered with the Charity Commission of England and Wales (1083036), and also registered by the office of the Scottish charity regulator (SC041327).

 Sarwar Foundation is registered at Companies House, company number 03949712.
-Registered office address: 47 Theydon Street, London, E17 8EN.
+Registered office address: 3 Woodside Park Avenue, London E17 3AB.

 Sarwar Foundation was previously known as UCare Foundation (2009-2019) and Pakistan Foundation (2000-2009).